 Alcohol and Chronic Fatigue Syndrome

 There is no real evidence that alcohol use is a contributing factor in CFS, but it can almost certainly make things worse.
 Those who are dealing with the condition may be tempted to self medicate with alcohol, but this is almost certain to exacerbate the symptoms.
 This is because alcohol is a type of drug known as a depressant – this means that it slows down mental functioning.
 Alcohol abuse can also lead to physical and psychological dependence on this drug.
-It is not necessary for the individual to become an alcohol before they begin to be physically and mentally damaged by this type of substance abuse.
-There has also been studies conducted that support the idea that people with CFS should avoid alcohol.
+It is not necessary for the individual to become an alcoholic before they begin to be physically and mentally damaged by this type of substance abuse.

 Treatment of Chronic Fatigue Syndrome